dotnet/dotnet-docker/documentation/guiding-principles.md

     1. If support for a new distro is added for a particular .NET Core version, then new `runtime-deps`, `runtime`, `aspnet`, and `sdk` images should all be added for the new distro.
     1. If a new component is added, it should be available across all supported OS types and architectures.

-1. The matrix of supported container operating systems and versions will evolve on a continuous bases.
+1. The matrix of supported container operating systems and versions will evolve on a continuous basis.
 The [Supported Platforms](supported-platforms.md) describes this in detail.

 ## Image Tagging